Inflatable Kayaks

 What’s the Best Inflatable Kayak for Me?

 Good question!
 We have tried to provide an answer for you by listing some of the key features and photos of our most recommended inflatable kayaks.
 Most of these kayaks are best used in flat water situations.
 Those that handle whitewater well are noted below the photos.
-Sea Eagle kayaks are packaged to include a foot pump, paddles and a carry bag.
+Sea Eagle kayaks are packaged to include an electric pump, a foot pump, paddles and a carry bag.
+Sea Eagle also offers a 3 year warranty compared to 1 year for most other manufacturers.
 Advanced Elements inflatable kayak accessories must be purchased separately.
 After checking out the options, if you have any questions, please contact us.

 Important NOTE: Because of its high-performance design and capabilities, the RazorLite™ kayaks are best recommended for intermediate and above paddlers.